Skatteetaten/skattemeldingen/README.md

 ## Deploying to github pages

-To update the gh-pages branch and in turn publish to https://skatteetaten.github.io/skattemeldingen/ run

-    npm run build && npm run deploy

 ## Adding a \/documentation page

 Add a folder in /docs/documentation.
 Name it properly, as it will be reflected in the url.

 In that folder, add an index.md file.
 At the beginning of that file, add

     ---
     icon: ""